pluarant/pluarant.github.io/help.md

 description: Have a question on how to use mesibo API?
 We are here to help you
 keywords: help, mesibo
 title: Contact Us
-subtitle: We are here to provide you with more information, answer any questions you may have and create an effective solution for your needs.
+subtitle: Have a question on how to use Mesibo?
+We are here to help you!
 category: help
 banner: true
 ---